Skip to main content

 open to eligible people ages 18-75

-This study will evaluate the clinical safety and efficacy of oral brepocitinib in participants with active intermediate, posterior, or pan non-infectious uveitis (NIU).
+The purpose of this study is to determine the safety and efficacy of brepocitinib in participants with active, non-anterior (intermediate, posterior, or pan) non-infectious uveitis (NIU).

 Los Angeles, California and other locations